 Engage with our Supply chain identified as a higher risk

-Control and Influence on our existing and future supply chain
+Exert Influence on our existing and future supply chain

-The New Churchill Retirement suit of Terms and Conditions include robust anti-modern slavery provisions, including 'flow down' provisions to ensure that the obligations are passed on down the supply chain and not restricted to the first link in the chain.
+The New Churchill Retirement suite of Terms and Conditions will include robust anti-modern slavery provisions, including 'flow down' provisions to ensure that the obligations are passed on down the supply chain and not restricted to the first link in the chain.
 All updated Group and regional agreements will include these terms.

-Site wide information posters are to be rolled out across the business during the current financial year to make all workers aware of the warning signs of modern slavery and how to report these internally so that they can be investigated.
+Site wide information posters are being rolled out across the business during the current financial year to make all workers aware of the warning signs of modern slavery and how to report these internally so that they can be investigated.
 Employees as well as suppliers and subcontractors must be encouraged to raise any concerns or suspicions at the earliest possible stage and without fear of detrimental treatment.

 This Statement has been approved by the Board of Churchill Retirement Living Limited and in accordance with the requirements of the MSA it will be reviewed and updated annually.